Want to Become a New York State Licensed Private Investigator?

 Do I need to take classes to become a New York State Private Investigator?

-While you are not required by New York to complete courses per se, it is highly recommended that you take the following courses* in preparing to become a private investigator:
+While you are not required by New York to complete professional development courses per se, it is highly recommended that you take the following courses* in preparing to become a private investigator: